alphagov/govuk-developer-docs/source/manual/alerts/duplicate-ssh-host-keys.html.md

 The check assumes some default values that might change with the time, or there could be a problem with Puppetdb itself.

-For more information, check the source of the check in https://github.com/alphagov/nagios-plugins/blob/master/plugins/command/check_puppetdb_ssh_host_keys.py
+For more information, check the source of the check [here](https://github.com/alphagov/nagios-plugins/blob/master/plugins/command/check_puppetdb_ssh_host_keys.py)